mzntaka0/sakura/README.md

 --------------------------------------------------------------------------------

-sakura is a Python package that provides two high-level features:
+Sakura is a Python package that provides two high-level features:
-- A simple decorator to identify the pure functions you want to cache.
+- A simple ML framework for asynchronous training.
-- A caching system that never repeat twice the same execution and return a cached result instead.
+- An integration with PyTorch.

 You can reuse your favorite Python packages such as NumPy, SciPy and Cython to extend sakura integration.